acoustic-content-samples/prod-wch-sdk-ng9/packages/redux-mocks/markdown/redux-mocks.md

 ## redux-mocks package

-Implementation of a [Redux](https://redux.js.org/api/store) store with support for adding feature modules, dynamically.
+Implementation of helper functions and mocks to assist in the implementation of testcases for redux based modules.

 ## Functions